Tesonet: Cyber City

 Tesonet is the biggest investor in, and tenant of, Cyber City – a tech business hub located within the 35,000 m^{2} territory of a decommissioned factory in Naujamiestis, Vilnius, Lithuania.
 Construction began in late 2020 and was completed in 2023.
 The hub consists of 4 Class A+ buildings that feature meeting rooms, co-working spaces, offices, commercial premises, recreational zones, gym and fitness areas.
 Its current occupancy exceeds 3,300 people.

 Decodo

 Decodo, formerly known as Smartproxy, is a proxy and public web data scraping service provider established in 2018.
-The company offers a variety of proxy services, including residential, data center, and mobile proxies, with access to over 125 million IP addresses across 195 global locations.
-Serving 135K+ users, it introduced Pay As You Go pricing in 2022 and launched Residential Proxies in 2023.
-Smartproxy officially rebranded as Decodo in April 2025.
-The transition reflected the company’s evolution from a basic proxy provider to a comprehensive platform offering advanced web data collection tools.
+The company offers proxy services including data center, mobile, and residential proxies.
+Smartproxy rebranded as Decodo in April 2025 when it began offering web data collection tools.

 BC London Lions

-Founded in 1977 as the Hemel Hempstead Lakers, BC London Lions is currently based in Stratford, East London, where it competes in the Super League Basketball.
+Founded in 1977 as the Hemel Hempstead Lakers, BC London Lions is based in Stratford, East London, where it competes in the Super League Basketball.
 Tesonet acquired London Lions in 2024.
-In 2025, the club announced its plan to leave its Stratford home and build a new arena that will act as a hub for youth programmes and community initiatives.
-The plan has been approved by Sir Sadiq Khan, the current Mayor of London.
-The arena is set to have a minimum capacity of 10,000 seats (Stratford’s Copper Box Arena where London Lions currently plays has a capacity of 6,000 seats).
-According to Tomas Okmanas, co-founder of Tesonet, “The Lions have the appetite to compete – and win – against the best in Europe, and we are thrilled to support them on this journey.
-Such ambitions and goals require a dedicated top-tier venue.
-We are announcing our intention to build a fitting new home for the Lions to usher in a bright new era for the club and the city”.
+In 2025, the club announced plans to leave Stratford and build a new arena for youth programmes and community initiatives.
+The arena is expected to have a minimum capacity of 10,000 seats (Stratford’s Copper Box Arena, where London Lions currently play, has a 6,000-seat capacity).